clk-project/clk/doc/use_cases/dealing_with_secrets.md

     http_bearer mytoken

+It might look cumbersome to simply see this piece of information, but this is actually the point: avoiding leaking your password.

-And in case you want to provide this secret to another command and just want the secret, nothing more.
+In case you want to provide this secret to another command and just want the secret, nothing more.

 ```bash
 clk secret show http_bearer --secret --field secret